Treeniks/bachelor-thesis-isabelle-vscode/chapters/04-main-refinements.typ

 == Desync on File Changes <didchange>

-While building the Neovim Isabelle client mentioned in @motivation, the language server frequently got out of sync with the actual contents of the file.
+While building the Neovim Isabelle client mentioned in @intro:motivation, the language server frequently got out of sync with the actual contents of the file.
 For example, it might have happened that the user wanted to write `apply auto`, but wrote `apply autt` by accident instead.
 If the user then corrected their mistake by removing the additional `t` and replacing it with an `o`, it could happen that the language server would think the content of the file was `apply autto`.
 Somewhat awkwardly, this problem _only_ occurred when using Neovim, it did not happen in VSCode.

 Document synchronization is done primarily through `textDocument/didChange` and `textDocument/didOpen` notifications.
 We will discuss the `textDocument/didOpen` notification in more detail in @symbol-options, but this desyncing issue results from the handling of the `textDocument/didChange` notifications.
 Its content is outlined in @did-change-interface.